-This policy is based on the Department for Education's (DfE's) statutory guidance Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2018), and the Governance Handbook.
-We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners (see section 3).
+This policy is based on the Department for Education's (DfE's) statutory guidance Keeping Children Safe in Education (2024) and Working Together to Safeguard Children (2023), and the Academy trust governance guide.
+We comply with this guidance and the arrangements agreed and published by our three local safeguarding partners (see section 3).